Sorel Tofino II women's boots review

 Despite my gushing, these boots aren’t perfect for every situation.

 Finally, while these boots have been excellent on icy surfaces, they aren’t magical ice-proof miracle boots.
-Snow can pack onto the bottom of the boots and decrease the effectiveness of the rubber tread, and then you hit some black ice… well, I don’t know what to tell ya, you might still slip.
+Snow can sometimes pack onto the bottom of the boots and decrease the effectiveness of the rubber tread, and then you hit some black ice…you know how some people in giant trucks drive like idiots in the winter because they have 4WD?
+I guess I just mean, don’t be that guy, and try to go jogging on an iced-over road because you’re wearing your Tofinos.

 What about the price point?